imsweb/staging-client-java/README.md

 Staging staging = Staging.getInstance(CsDataProvider.getInstance(CsVersion.LATEST));
 ```

-Each release contains links to all the current algorithms.
-There could be times when you want to load an older version of an algorithm.
+There could be times when you want to load either a private algorithm or even an older version of an existing algorithm.
 You can get the algorithm
 zip file from the release page and load it using `ExternalStagingFileDataProvider`.

 ```java
 Path path = Paths.get("C:/path/to/algorithm", "tnm-1.9.zip");